 Select the topic ‘Overseas Study’, and sub-topic ‘Enrolment and Credit for Overseas Study’.
 You will need to attach a Statement of Results from the host institution, and indicate the subject you completed overseas, and the subject it is a prerequisite for here.

-How do I request a Requisite Waiver?
+How do I request a requisite waiver?

-Contact the Subject Coordinator to request a requisite waiver.
-You will need the Coordinator's written permission to take the subject.
+- Contact the Subject Coordinator to request a requisite waiver.
+You will need the Subject Coordinator's written permission to take the subject.
 Melbourne Law School (MLS) students: submit a Subject Prerequisite Waiver Application directly to the MLS.
 Do not contact the Subject Coordinator for permission.

-Once you have permission, use the Enrolment Variation form to submit your enrolment request.
-You will need to upload a copy of the Coordinator's written permission when submitting your application as a PDF attachment (we cannot accept screenshots or Word documents).
+- Once you have permission, use the Enrolment Variation form to submit your enrolment request.
+You will need to upload a copy of the Subject Coordinator's written permission when submitting your application as a PDF attachment (we cannot accept screenshots or Word documents).
 The approval should clearly show the following: